rdfostrich/article-jws2018-ostrich/content/querying.md

 In this section, we introduce algorithms for performing VM, DM and VQ triple pattern queries based on the storage structure introduced in [](#storage).
 Each of these querying algorithms is based on result streams, enabling offsets and limits.
-Furthermore, querying algorithms typically use estimated counts for triple patterns in their optimizer algorithms, such as [TPF](cite:cites ldf), for determining the order of triple patterns during evaluation.
+Furthermore, querying algorithms typically use exact or estimated counts for triple patterns in their optimizer algorithms, such as [TPF](cite:cites ldf), for determining the order of triple patterns during evaluation.
 In order to support this, we provide corresponding count estimation queries.

 ### Version Materialization

+Version Materialization (VM) is the most straightforward versioned query type, it allows you to query against a certain dataset version.
+In this section, we start by introducing our VM querying algorithm, after we give a simple example of this algorithm.
+After that, we introduce a corresponding algorithm to provide count estimation for VM query results, after we prove the correctness of our VM algorithm.

 #### Query